 \section{Methodology}

-The primary objective of the proposed path planning is finding the optimal control points of B-splines, similar to \cite{b9}, but diverges from the author's previous works by integrating a novel approach that serves two purposes: 1) it accelerates the optimization process in real-time and 2) it is capable of addressing many non-convex obstacles in the environment.
-Central to this methodology is the consideration of both curvature and the spatial distance of the final point of each local B-spline to the target, while concurrently ensuring avoidance of detected obstacles within the sensor range.
+The primary objective of the proposed path planning method is to determine the optimal control points of B-splines, similar to that of \cite{b9,self}, but diverges from the authors' previous works by integrating a novel approach that: 1) accelerates the optimization process in real-time and 2) it is capable of addressing many non-convex obstacles in an unknown environment.
+Central to this methodology is the consideration of both curvature and the spatial distance of the final point of each local B-spline to the target, while concurrently ensuring avoidance of detected obstacles within a given sensor range.

 Distinctive to this study is the initial transformation of the perceived point cloud into an $n\times n$ circular grid representation, which is depicted in Fig.~\ref{fig1}~(a).
 Grid cells that have more than $m$ points are considered as obstacles.
 In this paper, a $5\times 5$ grid configuration has been employed, comprising $5$ angular intervals and $5$ radial intervals.
 The transformation emulates the configuration of contemporary range sensors commonly deployed in autonomous vehicle platforms.
 This preprocessing step enhances the method's applicability, rendering it more congruent with real-world scenarios.